-Used together, IVF and ICSI are among the most common assisted reproductive techniques used around the world, and this advanced procedure has helped many thousands of couples achieve their dream of having a baby.
+Used together, IVF and ICSI are amongst the most common assisted reproductive techniques used around the world, and this advanced procedure has helped many thousands of couples achieve their dream of having a baby.

-IMSI (Intracytoplasmic Morphologically-selected Sperm Injection)
+IMSI (Intracytoplasmic Morphologically-Selected Sperm Injection)

 For men with severely reduced levels of sperm morphology (size and shape) or with mid-or-high range DNA damaged sperm, there is an increased risk of miscarriage and reduced clinical pregnancy rates – even with ICSI treatment.
-Other treatment options for these men, such as the surgical extraction of sperm (TESE), carry surgical risk and are relatively expensive
+Other treatment options for these men, such as the surgical extraction of sperm (TESE), carry surgical risk and are relatively expensive.

-The scientist then uses pre-defined sperm sizes and shape to select the most appropriate sperm to be injected into the egg.
+The embryologist then uses pre-defined sperm sizes and shape to select the most appropriate sperm to be injected into the egg.
 This technique offers our patients a significant increase in fertilisation and pregnancy rates, and a reduction in miscarriage rates.
-Virtus Fertility Centre is the only fertility centre in Singapore to offer this technique to all patients.
+Virtus Fertility Centre Singapore is the only fertility centre in Singapore to offer this technique to all patients.